A successful SEO campaign isn’t just about keywords, content, and backlinks.

 Offer quality content to other websites in exchange for a link back to your site.
 You’ll usually be able to place a link in your content and get a link in the author bio.

-HARO is a platform that connects journalists with industry experts.
+There are many different digital PR platforms that connect journalists with industry experts.
 Journalists post queries seeking insights for their stories, and experts provide answers.

-If the journalist uses your answer in their article, you get a HARO backlink in return.
+If the journalist uses your answer in their article, you get a expert quote backlink in return.

 This can be a great way to get backlinks from reputable publications.

 Creating Quality Content For Your Website

 According to an Orbit Media survey, the average time spent writing a blog post is now 4 hours and 10 minutes:

 And that doesn’t take into account keyword research, search engine optimization, and content promotion.